 Since the beginning of the pandemic, you’ve probably been to your share of online events and have (hopefully) seen just how engaging they can be.

 Hosting a webinar for your project opens the floor to all kinds of questions and conversations that can’t be had on your website.
 You can go into much more detail about certain aspects of your project which can be very helpful if people are confused or worried about it.
 You’re also talking directly to the community which helps create a more personal connection between planner and participant.

-Make sure to record and upload your sessions later so those who couldn’t attend can catch up.
-This then becomes a permanent record of what was talked about so you keep your planning as transparent as possible- a sure fire way to encourage more open citizen participation.
+Record and upload your sessions later so those who couldn’t attend can catch up.
+This then becomes a permanent record of what was talked about so you keep your planning as transparent as possible- a surefire way to encourage more open citizen participation.

 Organise a free personalised demo of the Commonplace platform.